ucmercedHackathon2022/Study-Buddies/README.md

 # Study-Buddies  - *Buddy Studies*

-**Buddy Studies** is a website that helps you connect with soemone you preffer to study or network with.
-Create a profile and eneter your academic details alng with prefrences.
+**Buddy Studies** is a website that helps you connect with someone you prefer to study or network with.
+Create a profile and enter your academic details along with preferences.
-Then select your study budy and connect with them.
+Then select your study buddy and connect with them.

 ## Functionality
 * [x] Matches based on major.
 * [x] Matches based on classes.
-* [x] Matches based on prefernces.
+* [x] Matches based on preferences.
 * [x] Messaging system works.

 Submitted by: **Axel Siliezar, Lauren Hur, Rodrigo Martinez, Vybavnag Kandasamy**